-To change the units of measurement in the front-panel display, go to the front panel and select the Setup then Advanced > Select units, and select English or Metric.
+To change the units of measurement in the front-panel display, go to the front panel and select the Setup menu icon , then Front panel options > Select units, and select English or Metric.
 By default the units are set to metric.